UoA-CARES/cares_reinforcement_learning/docs/include/glossary.md

 *[Actor-Critic]: A reinforcement learning structure using both a policy network (actor) and value estimator (critic) *[Value-Based]: Methods that learn action values directly, such as DQN *[Policy-Based]: Methods that optimise the policy directly, such as PPO or SAC

+*[experience]: A data structure representing a single transition in reinforcement learning, typically containing the observation (state), action, reward, next observation (next state), and done flag.
+Used for both single-agent and multi-agent settings to record interactions between agent(s) and environment.

+*[Experience]: A data structure representing a single transition in reinforcement learning, typically containing the observation (state), action, reward, next observation (next state), and done flag.
+Used for both single-agent and multi-agent settings to record interactions between agent(s) and environment.